AustinPickens/EB-2017/README.md

       Pickens et al. 2017.
 Accepted.

 In the meantime, I would be happy to describe how this experimental method was conducted.
 Please contact me through Research Gate: https://www.researchgate.net/profile/Charles_Pickens2 or through the email I displayed on the final slide of my presentation.

+Samples with shifted chromatography were excluded from the respective data set, which is why in some publications you may see the sample size vary between 123-126, and in the integrative BGAM analysis there were 122 samples.